N8-CIR/TORs/bede_support_group.md

 The group is also supported by partners from IBM and OCF, ensuring Bede is utilised in the most effective way possible.

 ## Meeting frequency
 The BSG meets once per term, i.e., three times per year.
-Usually, the meeting is connected to the [Project Working Group](https://github.com/N8-CIR/TORs/blob/main/project_working_group.md) meeting
+Usually, the meeting is connected to the termly PWG meeting.

 ## Communications
 The BSG communicate via a Slack channel and a mailing list.